 It is acknowledged that it may be difficult to investigate the disclosure properly if it is made anonymously and is not possible to contact the whistleblower.
-If the whistleblower feels comfortable doing so, they should make an anonymous disclosure using an anonymised email address to enable the investigating personnel ask the whistleblower follow up questions or provide them with updates about the status of the investigation.
+If the whistleblower feels comfortable doing so, they should make an anonymous disclosure using an anonymous email address to enable the investigating personnel to ask the whistleblower follow up questions or provide them with updates about the status of the investigation.

-5. Investigation
+Investigation

-5.1 Initial assessment of disclosures
+Initial assessment of disclosures

-Disclosures will initially be referred to the Risk & Quality Manager, who will carry out an initial assessment of:
+Disclosures will initially be referred to the General Manager Safety & Quality (or the Chief People Officer in their absence), who will carry out an initial assessment of:

-- the mixture of issues raised by the disclosure, including whether it is a protected disclosure under this procedure and the Corporations Act; - the actual risks of detrimental conduct faced by all individuals involved in the disclosure (and, where appropriate, take action under sections 5.3 and 5.5); and - the appropriate steps for both responding to the disclosure and the whistleblower's welfare.
+- the mixture of issues raised by the disclosure, including whether it is a protected disclosure under this procedure and the Corporations Act; - the actual risks of detrimental conduct faced by all individuals involved in the disclosure (and, where appropriate, take action); and - the appropriate steps for both responding to the disclosure and the whistleblower's welfare.

-If the disclosure is covered by this procedure and further investigation of the matters raised in the disclosure is warranted, the disclosure will be referred to a person who will conduct the investigation.
+If the disclosure is covered by this procedure and further investigation of the matters raised in the disclosure is warranted, the disclosure will be referred to the person who will conduct the investigation.

-5.2 Investigation of disclosure
+Investigation of disclosure